Efficacy of Intra-articular Collagen Injection in Patients With Knee Joint Pain Compared to Normal Saline Injection

 Intervention / Treatment

-Experimental: Cartizol, collagen injection
+Experimental: CartiZol, collagen injection

-Their eligibility to participate in the study is checked, and they are randomized either into the intra-articular collagen injection group based on a randomization table.
+Their eligibility to participate in the study is checked, and they are randomized into the intra-articular collagen injection group based on a randomization table.

 The product, CartiZol, which contains absorbable collagen, is applied on the cartilage defect to stimulate the neovasculization and cell penetration and to assist the natural wound healing process.
 It supplements the defective or damaged cartilage.
 Place the needle on the tip of the syringe and inject the product into the articular cavity.